ErinBecker/2019-05-01-genentech/index.md

 </p>

 <p> Please note that this workshop will be held in different locations for each of the two days.
 The link above
   shows directions for the first day's location.
-The complete location information is:</pr>
+The complete location information is:

 <p>
 Day 1:<br>